bmwcarit/joynr/docs/gcd-in-multiple-be.md

 # joynr with multiple backends: Global Capabilities Directory in multiple backends

-Examples and additional information for GlobalCapabilitiesDirectory.fidl version 0.2.
+Examples and additional information for GlobalCapabilitiesDirectory.fidl version 0.2 and 0.3

 ## Abbreviations